What is the Microsoft identity platform?

 - Developer content: Technical documentation including quickstarts, tutorials, how-to guides, and code samples.

 With the Microsoft identity platform, you can write code once and reach any user.
-You can build an app once and have it work across many platforms, or build an app that functions as a client as well as a resource application (API).
+You can build an app once and have it work across many platforms, or build an app that functions as both a client and a resource application (API).

-Choose the application scenario you'd like to build.
-Each of these scenario paths starts with an overview and links to a quickstart to help you get up and running:
+Choose your preferred application scenario.
+Each of these scenario paths has an overview and links to a quickstart to help you get started:

 - Single-page app (SPA)